ervinoks/College/README.md

 ## Dependencies
-You also will need [<samp>.NET SDK</samp>s](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks "Download .NET SDK") to run everything, especially <samp>.NET Framework</samp>, and you could also get the <samp>.NET/.NET Core SDK</samp>s off of there.
+You also will need [<samp>.NET SDK</samp>s](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks "Download .NET SDK") to run everything, especially <samp>.NET Framework</samp>, and you could also get the <samp>.NET/.NET Core SDK</samp>s off of there, which a few of my projects use.
 With both VSCode and Visual Studio community, you might have errors without <samp>.NET 4.8</samp>.
 However with Visual Studio Community you can just go to the VS Installer app which should already be on your computer, and modify your installation to your liking, also being able to search for individual components.
 Furthermore, you can import configurations, here's a basic config which should run this Solution as expected: [vsconfig.zip](https://github.com/ervinoks/College/files/11683051/vsconfig.zip "Download vsconfig.zip").